The Complete Guide

 First Steps towards CAPEX Management Modernization

-With the right groundwork in place, it’s possible to overcome inertia and get your CAPEX transformation initiative up and running.
+With the right groundwork in place, it’s possible to overcome inertia and get your CAPEX transformation initiative running.
 Start with these primary steps:

 • Find your champion.
 Having executive stakeholders on board is essential to gain traction and get the process started.
 Who will be the primary sponsor of the initiative: Engineering, IT, Finance, or beyond?
-Ideally, the process will have the CEO’s blessing and enthusiastic participation.
+Ideally, the CAPEX Management transformation process has the CEO’s enthusiastic participation.

 • Evaluate the cost and risk of inaction.
 It’s easy to see the potential pain points in the modernization process.
 But it’s important to highlight the cost of running the current system.
 This could include a recent project or strategy failure, loss of competitive edge, or even regulatory consequences from failing to make timely technology and capacity investments.